cogivn/ddd/bricks/ddd/README.md

 ## Contributing

-We welcome contributions from the corgivn community!
+We welcome contributions from the cogivn community!
 If you find any issues or have suggestions for improvements, please feel free to raise an issue or submit a pull request.

 ## License